-Mr. Ajay Kapoor is CEO and Whole Time Director for the cement business of Adani which has listed companies, Ambuja Cements Limited (ACL) and ACC Limited.
-While the administration is managed for both companies centrally at Adani cement and ACL is the holding company of ACC limited with 50.05% of holding, therefore, compensation is drawn only from the accounts of Ambuja Cements Limited.
+Mr. Ajay Kapoor is the CEO and Whole Time Director for the cement business of Adani which has listed companies, Ambuja Cements Limited (ACL) and ACC Limited.
+While the administration is managed for both companies centrally at Adani Cement and ACL is the holding company of ACC Limited with 50.05% of holding, compensation is drawn only from the accounts of Ambuja Cements Limited.
+Considering the salary drawn from ACL and the median employee remuneration of employees of ACC (₹6,18,709.00), the CEO to median employee pay ratio stood at 150.97.

-Indian Corporate Governance Scorecard: The company is placed in the 'Good' category by Institutional Investor Advisory Services (IiAS) in the Indian Corporate Governance Scorecard (2023)\.
+Indian Corporate Governance Scorecard: The company is placed in the 'Good' category by Institutional Investor Advisory Services (IIAS) in the Indian Corporate Governance Scorecard (2023)\.